 Also there is a custom cloud service (scrapinghub) that will deploy it for you on a massive scale if you want.

 Wait but I have to log in to get my data and I’m too lazy to configure that

-Turns out you can automate your local Firefox to do this in an easy, although not scalable way, thanks Ian Bicking
+Turns out you can automate your local Firefox to do this in an easy way, although not a scalable one, thanks Ian Bicking

 Chromeless, the headless chrome browser, seems to be the hip thing here.
 And it has various easy cloud-deployment options.
 (I don’t know how cookies are handled.)

-Selenium seems to work do this.
+Selenium is a browser testing and automation tool that seems like it could be made to automate real work on the web.
 But how can one automate its deployment and a bunch of user credentials with some degree of security and yet the absolute minimum of thought or effort?
 I do not yet know.
 To be continued.
-If absolutely necessary. (sidestep this with ) But to be honest, at this point, at this dizzying pinnacle of using billions of dollars to do glorified fake social behavior, I’d really prefer just pick lice out of the pelts of my audience the old fashioned way.
+If absolutely necessary.

 SeLite automates browser navigation and testing.
 It extends Selenium.
 It